z1lou/HMIwithnoise/README.md

 The trained model will be saved as .keras file.
 The model accuray and loss will be saved as txt file.

 The run time depends on the PC specification.
-For the machine tested, it takes 1 seconds for each epoch.
+For the machine tested, it takes 1 second per epoch.